UncJerome23/Unit-1/unit-1-foundations-and-threats/1.2 - Identifying Security Threats/1.2.2 - Malicious Code (Part 2)/README.md

 ### Lecture Notes
 > From the course notes reviewed in class, take note on the material from this lesson as it relates to the Lesson Objectives and Guiding Question(s):
+Key to a Zero day is that there is a time period where the flaw is not known to exist so there are no defenses or signitures against it.

+About Ransomware the methods used are Encrypt files, lock the screen so no program will show.
+Lock the PC Master Boot Record so that device won't boot.
+Harvest browser activity and threathen to post online.

+About Spyware Info can include passwords, PINS, credit card numbers , browsing habits and email adresses.It does not spread to other computers like a virus or worm.
 ...

 ### Application / Personal Research / Summary